raghad-baroud/NLP/README.md

-# Sentiment Analysis for Arabic Expo Visitor Reviews: A Comparative Study from Machine Learning to Transformers
+# Sentiment Analysis of Expo’s Visitors Reviews

-This project focuses on analysing the sentiment of Arabic visitors reviews.
-The aim is to navigate natural language processing algorithms to find the best aproach to handle dialectical arabic.
+This project aims to contribute to the success of Expo2030 in Riyadh by evaluating the recent Expo management and measuring the visitors' satisfaction.